Who is eligible for the program?

 Applicants will often apply first to the pharmacy program and then apply to the School of Public Health.
 If the SPH receives your application before pharmacy does, the Admission Committee will review your application and may admit you PENDING your acceptance to a pharmacy program.
 Once you have received your letter of acceptance from the pharmacy program, send the SPH a copy and then your status will change from pending to admit to the PharmD/MPH dual degree program.

 This would give you the option to register for public health courses the summer before starting the pharmacy program in the Fall – giving you a head start on the MPH.

 How many credits is the MPH?

 The MPH is 42 credits.
-If you transfer up to 14 cr from your pharmacy program, then you will complete 28 cr as a public health student for a total of 42 credits.
+If you transfer up to 14 credits from your pharmacy program, then you will complete 28 credits as a public health student for a total of 42 credits.
 Some pharmacy programs may transfer public health credits to the pharmacy program, depending upon your school.
 You would need to seek approval from your pharmacy program.

 Is financial aid available?

 PharmD/MPH students are eligible to apply for Federal Student Aid by submitting the Free Application for Federal Student Aid (FAFSA).
 Please be sure to enter the UMN school code (003969) to ensure your information is received.

 There are no special scholarships for this program.
 Ideas about how to finance your education can be found on our website.

 Are the MPH classes offered online or in-person?